amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

                 RenderToWindow::from_config_path(display_config_path)
                     .with_clear([0.0, 0.0, 0.0, 1.0]),
             )
-            // RenderFlat2D plugin is used to render entities with `SpriteRender` component.
+            // RenderFlat2D plugin is used to render entities with a `SpriteRender` component.
             .with_plugin(RenderFlat2D::default()),
     )?;
 # Ok(()) }